carlosmarte23/bootcamp-fullstack-js/01-javascript/notes.md

 After doing this, I changed the UI from a select to a pseudo multi-select using checkboxes for better UX/UI, so the user can select multiple technologies for filtering jobs.

 🟢 Completed on November 15th, 2025.

+### Exercise 3 — Dynamic pagination

+The pagination have to work on the jobs listing page, Since the JSON dataset doesn’t contain many entries, the pagination will be configured to display 3 jobs per page.

+It have to show Previous and Next pages and highlight the current page.

+🟡 Last updated on November 15th, 2025.